veritas backup-exec CVE-2021-27877 is a vulnerability in Veritas Backup Exec

 Vulnerability Analysis

 CVE-2021-27877 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+This vulnerability is known to be actively exploited by threat actors in an automatable fashion.
+The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality, with no impact on integrity, and no impact on availability.

 Products Associated with CVE-2021-27877